willemsiers/3DConnectFourGameServer/README.md

 Connect via a standard TCP socket model.
 For Java client implementations, I recommend the standard Socket class.
 The IP address and Port number will be given when the tournament starts.

+IMPORTANT: Always end a message with a new line "\n"

 ## Protocol
 The protocol uses JSON objects, any non-JSON object will be discarded.